livingingroups/eas-coding-workshops/20241212-codereview/README.md

 This section is best **not** done in person.
 The readers of your publication will not have the benefit of an in person workshop with the author.

-## As the reviewer...
+## As reviewer...

 Follow the instructions in the README to install and run the code.
 If this fails, likely modifications to the README are needed.

+For long running portions of code, there may be an un-rerunable section.
+(Due to practical constraints.)
+This section should be kept as minimal as possible since they will only be visually reviewed.
+Make sure the author provides you with a way to run the post-long running sections.

 ## As author...

 - Include instructions of how to get the code running.
 - Validate your instructions on a "Fresh Environment" e.g by creating a new account on your computer.
-- If your code has a long-running portion, ensure there is a way to
+- If your code has a long-running portion, ensure there is a way practical way tor un as much as possible.
   - For simulations, parameterize in such a way that a smaller version can be run.
   - For models, store the model inputs and outputs immediately before and after each long-running step.
+Provide inputs and outputs of "un-rerunable" parts to the reviewer.
 - Specify versions of dependencies that you've tested
   - Tools
     - Python packages - [poetry](https://github.com/python-poetry/poetry) or similar